vegarringdal/ProteusXMLDrawing/README.md

 Issues/Need more work:
-- TrimmedCurve ( circle type looks t be working, not checked scaling or rotation, ellipse will prob fail, need sample)
 - BsplineCurve (not seen these used, I need samples to try)
 - CompositeCurve (not seen these used, I need samples to try)
 - rotation/scale of items -> this will need some work..
 (I should try and get a drawing program that exports xml, so I can make tests)